 Women with a personal history of ovarian cancer,

 Close blood relative was defined as mother, father, sisters, brothers, daughters, sons, grandmothers, grandfathers, granddaughters, grandsons, half-siblings, aunts, uncles, nieces, nephews, great-grandmothers, great-grandfathers, great-granddaughters, great-grandsons, great-aunts, great-uncles, and first cousins.

+Note that high-risk groups were described consistently across guidelines released in all years of the study period (i.e., 2013-2017) with only one exception: women diagnosed with breast cancer at age ≤50 years with at least one close blood relative with prostate cancer (Gleason score ≥7) were included in all guidelines with the exception of 2013.
+However, we do not believe this has a meaningful impact on our results as this group had a testing rate of 100% in 2013 even though they were not included as a high risk category in the 2013 NCCN guidelines (see Appendix Table 3).

 Appendix tables